LADCode2021/HTML_and_CSS_Essentials_Portfolio_Project/README.md

 ![](assets/images/css-section-warning-image.png)

-I have chosen not to address this warning as this section is an image only section
+I have chosen not to address this warning as this section is an image only section.
+It does not require a heading.
+I appreciate this is non-conventional as generally a section has a heading.
+But I still felt that this is a section in the semantic make up of the page.

 ### CSS Validation